talee/casti/README.md

 Casti
 =====

-Casti broadcasts HTML content it receives on an external display and provides a simple API for doing so
+Casti broadcasts HTML content it receives to an external display.

+Currently listens to POSTs on <http://localhost:62001/display>

+Build and run with:
+	ant run